faster-cpython/bench_runner/README.md

 The `bench_runner.toml` file created at the root of your repository contains configuration specific to your instance.
 More details about this configuration are below.
+Every time you make a change to the `bench_runner.toml` file, you will need to rerun `python -m bench_runer install` to have the changes reflected.

 ### Add some self-hosted runners